Singular cscK metrics on smoothable varieties: Introduction

 On a smooth K\"ahler manifold, due to Berman--Darvas--Lu~\cite{Berman_Darvas_Lu_2020} and Chen--Cheng~\cite{Chen_Cheng_2021_2}, it is known that the existence of the unique cscK metric in a given K\"ahler class is equivalent to the coercivity of the corresponding Mabuchi functional of the class.
 Therefore, Theorem~\ref{bigthm:openness_coercivity} can be viewed as a generalization of the result of LeBrun and Simanca \cite[Thm.~5]{LeBrun_Simanca_1994} to singular families.
 In complex dimension $2$, Biquard and Rollin \cite{Biquard_Rollin_2015} also showed openness condition on a $\BQ$-Gorenstein smoothing of normal surfaces which have an orbifold cscK class.
 The proof of Biquard--Rollin used in-depth the orbifold structure and a gluing technique from Arezzo--Pacard \cite{Arezzo_Pacard_2006, Arezzo_Pacard_2009}.
 Since higher-dimensional klt singularities are not always quotient singularities, we pursue the proof in a completely different fashion.

 The main input of the article is the notion of strong convergence in families (see Section~\ref{sect_families}) and a relative version of pluripotential theory in families regarding this notion.
 This concept strengthens the $L^1$-convergence in families introduced in \cite{Pan_Trusiani_2023}.
 We establish crucial results along sequences that strongly converge in families.
-Notable outcomes include: the strong compactness of potentials with uniformly bounded entropy (cf. Theorem \ref{thm:strong_compact_fami}), the lower semi-continuity of the entropy (cf. Lemma \ref{lem:semi_conti_entropy}) and the lower semi-continuity of Mabuchi's functional (cf. Proposition \ref{prop:Lower Semicontinuity Mabuchi families}) with respect to the strong convergence in families.
-These results are essential in proving Theorem~\ref{bigthm:openness_coercivity}.
+Notable outcomes include: \begin{itemize} \item strong compactness of potentials with uniformly bounded entropy (Theorem \ref{thm:strong_compact_fami}), \item lower semi-continuity of the entropy (Lemma \ref{lem:semi_conti_entropy}) with respect to the strong convergence in families, \item lower semi-continuity of the Mabuchi functional (Proposition \ref{prop:Lower Semicontinuity Mabuchi families}) with respect to the strong convergence in families. \end{itemize} These results are essential in proving Theorem~\ref{bigthm:openness_coercivity}.
+The main difficulty in the degenerate family context lies in the change of the underlying complex space (e.g. complex structures, topology of spaces), and the appearance of singularities.
+As the spaces of potentials change in the family setting, the proof on a fixed manifold or variety \cite{BBGZ_2013, BBEGZ_2019} cannot be applied directly.
+Particularly in establishing the strong compactness in families, a much more complicated approximation argument is needed.

 On the other hand, our method applies to prove the openness of coercivity for classes in the K\"ahler cone on a normal compact K\"ahler variety with klt singularities:

 \begin{bigthm} Let $(X, \om)$ be a normal compact K\"ahler variety with klt singularities and let $\CK_X$ be the Kähler cone.
 Then the coercivity threshold {